ReillyO/DT100/README.md

 * charged ligand Mol2 file with name format SYSCODE.lig.am1bcc.mol2
 * and a receptor sphere file with name format SYSCODE.rec.clust.close.sph
 4) In the `zzz.parameters` directory, there is a file named `system_list.txt` that is referenced by the scripts.
 Open it in a text editor, and add the new system PDB code on a new line.
 The new system should now be recognized and integrated into the benchmark the next time it is run.
+If this system is to be permanently integrated into the testset, any errors it produces should be added to the `ref_DT100_Performance_Summary.txt` file for future distribution.

 ## Adding Tests

 New simplex random seed tests can be created by opening the `run.003.pose_reproduction.sh` script in a text editor and adding new values to the `random_seeds` array definition.
 These tests will automatically integrated next time the benchmark is run, and noted in the analysis summary.
+The reference file contained in DT100.tar.gz at time of writing contains data on random seeds 1 thru 10, so any of these can be added if additional data is desired.